akashlinux10may/ChatBuddy-using-Faclon-7B/README.md

-# Falcon LLM with LangChain Chat UI
+# ChatBuddy | Buidling Private Chatbot using Falcon LLM with LangChain Chat UI

 This repository contains the necessary files and instructions to run Falcon LLM 7b with LangChain and interact with a chat user interface using Chainlit.
 Follow the steps below to set up and run the chat UI.